 Check box example

-What is the difference between a check box and a radio button?
+Difference between check box and a radio button

 Both forms are correct, and its usage depends on the style guide you're following.
 When describing a selectable box or object, we follow the Microsoft Manual of Style and write "check box" as two words in all of our writing.
 When describing an attribute value, such as the "checkbox" value in an HTML input tag, it should be one word.